codica2/vue-app-best-practice/README.md

 ```

 ### About request
-For all request we are using `axios`.
+For all the requests we are using `axios`.
 Create an `axios instance` for using base request template.
 ```js
 import axios from 'axios'